-For students to earn a Master's Degree in Psychology, they must have been advanced to degree candidacy and have completed 43-semester hours of required graduate classes that include the following eight psychology courses: 530, 612, 600, 630, 631, 634, 671, and 675.
-Students complete an Application for Graduation form available in the Department office or from the College of Graduate & Professional Studies, obtain the signatures of their advisor and School Psychology Program Coordinator, and submit the completed form to the Graduate Studies Office.
-Forms must be submitted by the deadline listed on the Registrar's webpage during the semester in which the degree is to be conferred.
+For students to earn a Master of Science Degree in Psychology, School, they must have been advanced to degree candidacy and have completed 30-semester hours of required Master's level graduate classes.
+Students complete an Application for Graduation form available online from the College of Graduate & Professional Studies, obtain the signatures of their advisor and School Psychology Program Coordinator, and submit the completed form to the Graduate Studies Office.
+Forms must be submitted by the deadline listed on the Registrar's webpage during the semester in which the degree is to be conferred (e.g., Fall of second year).